pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

   </figcaption>
 </figure>

-You can see how to set up GitHub Actions securely in our own [PyPI publishing GitHub workflow](https://github.com/pyOpenSci/pyosMeta/blob/main/.github/workflows/publish-pypi.yml), which follows the Trusted Publisher approach.
+For an example of a GitHub workflow that uses trusted publishing, check out our active pyOpenSci [PyPI publishing GitHub workflow](https://github.com/pyOpenSci/pyosMeta/blob/main/.github/workflows/publish-pypi.yml), which follows the Trusted Publisher approach.

 **Note:** Read more here about [support for publishing to GitLab](https://docs.pypi.org/trusted-publishers/adding-a-publisher/#gitlab-cicd) using trusted publishing.
 {: .notice }

-## 3. Consider adding zizmor to your builds
+## 3. Add `zizmor` to your CI workflows

-Finally, consider adding [Zizmor](https://woodruffw.github.io/zizmor/) to your builds.
+Finally, consider adding [Zizmor](https://woodruffw.github.io/zizmor/) to your CI and pre-commit checks.

 Zizmor is a static analysis tool designed to help identify GitHub Action security issues.
 Zizmor scans your workflows and highlights common vulnerabilities, ensuring your (continuous integration / continuous deployment) pipelines remain secure and efficient.

 **TODO: link to packaging guide page on CI when it's published friday**

 Named as a playful nod to Dr. Zizmor’s famous “clear skin” ads, Zizmor aims to give you “beautiful clean workflows.”
-The tool is beginner-friendly and straightforward to use, even for those new to workflow security.

 Learn more about Zizmor on the [official blog post by Yossarian](https://blog.yossarian.net/2024/10/27/Now-you-can-have-beautiful-clean-workflows).
 {: .notice .notice--success }

 ### How it works

-To use zizmor first install it using `pip` or `pipx`:
+To use zizmor locally to check your workflows, first install it using `pip` or `pipx`:

 `pip install zizmor`